Zeus virus. 6 versions revealed (2021 removal guide)

 The main functionality of the data-stealer

-If you are interested in what does the virus do, you should know that its main aim is to gather personal information by recording the victim's keywords or using similar techniques.
+If you are interested in what the virus does, you should know that its main aim is to gather personal information by recording the victim's keywords or using similar techniques.
 However, it can also rely on these methods used to take over valuable data:

-• Once the virus infects the computer, the FTP, POP3 or Internet Explorer passwords were gathered automatically from a Protected Storage (PStore);
+• Once the virus infects the computer, the FTP, POP3, or Internet Explorer passwords are gathered automatically from a Protected Storage (PStore);

 • The virus monitored the websites victims were visiting and, once in a while, added extra fields to the fill-in forms to trick users into providing additional information.

-Malware could also contact the command-and-control server which allowed it to carry out other malicious activities on the infected computers.
-It could download files, shut down and reboot your device, also, delete the system files, which could lead the OS to crash.
+Malware could also contact the command-and-control server, which allowed it to carry out other malicious activities on the infected computers.
+It could download files, shut down and reboot your device, and also delete the system files, which could lead the OS to crash.

 There is no doubt that you must remove the virus from Windows as soon as you start thinking that you can be tracked.
 Otherwise, the virus can steal your essential information.
-The removal procedure is challenging, and we do not recommend trying to identify and deleting this virus manually.
+The removal procedure is challenging, and we do not recommend trying to identify and delete this virus manually.
 Consider using a trustworthy malware eraser tool instead.
-To recover from virus damage, use RestoroIntego.
+To recover from virus damage, use FortectIntego.

 Zeus virus infectionData-stealing capability is among the most dangerous: you might suffer from future phishing attacks or even identity theft